 It’s as simple as throwing everything into your food processor pretty much.
 I got off of my hummus kick for a while, but have been craving it here lately so what better way to bring back an old recipe that had HORRIBLE photographs?!

-Homemade hummus is so much better than store-bought and the hardest part of making it is cleaning up the food processor.
-Oh, this is my first photograph using 2 hands with a remote!
-I’m definitely not a hand model but enjoyed the challenge. 🙂
+Homemade hummus is so much better than store-bought and the most difficult part of making it is cleaning up the food processor.

 Hummus is perfect with just about any kind of chips, veggies or toasted bread.
 I love it with celery!Print